UFC's Bryce Mitchell offers to beat up politicians for Trump: 'Holler at me bro'

 Bryce Mitchell stayed undefeated Saturday picking up a submission victory over Matt Sayles in a featherweight bout at UFC on ESPN 7 in Washington, and then offered his services to President Trump.

 Mitchell moved to 12-0 in his career with the victory over Sayles.
-After the fight, he vowed to take on any politician the commander-in-chief wanted beaten up.
+After the fight, he vowed to take on any politician the commander in chief wanted beaten up.

 UFC HEAVYWEIGHT ALISTAIR OVEREEM SUFFERS GRUESOME LIP INJURY IN KNOCKOUT LOSS